matthiasbuehl/find-word/README.md

 # find-words

 find-words is a node console application that extracts proper english words from a list of characters.
-This list of extractable words is limited to the 4000 most commonly used english words as defined by the file `/usr/share/dict/words` on a unix based system.
+The list of extractable words is defined by the file `/usr/share/dict/words` which is found on unix based systems.

 ## Installation